Israel to host top diplomats of US, UAE, Bahrain, Morocco | www.lokmattimes.com

 Israel to host top diplomats of US, UAE, Bahrain, Morocco

-Israel announced on Friday it will host meetings with four visiting foreign ministers this Sunday and Monday.
+Jerusalem, March 26 Israel has announced that it will host meetings with four visiting Foreign Ministers this Sunday ...

-Israel announced on Friday it will host meetings with four visiting foreign ministers this Sunday and Monday.
+Jerusalem, March 26 Israel has announced that it will host meetings with four visiting Foreign Ministers this Sunday and Monday.

-Israel signed an agreement with the UAE, Bahrain, and Morocco to normalize ties in 2020.
-The agreement came as part of the so-called Abraham Accords, in which Sudan also agreed to normalize ties with Israel.
-(ANI/Xinhua)
+Israel signed an agreement with the UAE, Bahrain, and Morocco to normalise ties in 2020.
+The agreement came as part of the so-called Abraham Accords, in which Sudan also agreed to normalise ties with Israel, Xinhua news agency reported.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app